verekia/three-gpu-ecosystem-tests/README.md

 If you have Docker installed:

-- `npm run docker` to build and run the app in production mode (uses Node 20, where `navigator` is not defined).
+- `npm run docker` to build and run the app in production mode.

+> The Docker image uses Node 20, before `navigator` was added in Node 21.

 Otherwise, to test with your local Node.js version:

-1. `npm i`. (you might need `--legacy-peer-deps` with React 19 RC, check the Dockerfile)
+1. `npm i` (you need `--legacy-peer-deps` with React 19 RC)
 2. `npm run dev` to check how it works in development.
 3. `npm run start` to check how it works in production.